 Clasp Side of Multi-Gauge Box

-Notice the slight roundover along all of the top edges.
-The same roundover is on all of the bottom edges.
+Notice the slight roundover along all the top edges.
+The same roundover is on all the bottom edges.
 The roundover was made using a 1/4" roundover router bit, but only about 3/16" of roundover was applied.

 A full 1/8" roundover was applied to 3 edges of the inner surface of the top where the top contacts the body of the box.
 The 1/8" roundover was not applied to the back edge of the inside surface.
 Also, the roundover was interrupted and not applied in the vicinity of the clasp.
 That is, the clasp doesn't cross a rounded over area.